Paying your Rates

 - Can I get a copy of my bill?
 Please ring the Finance Department on 02 60338970 for a copy of your bill.
 Charges will apply.

 - As a tenant do I need to set up a water account with Federation Council?
-No. The water bills go to the owner or their agent and they may ask you to pay the consumption charge shown on the bill.
+No. The water bills go to the owner and they may ask you to pay the consumption charge shown on the bill.

 - I don't think I have used as much water as my bill states.
 What can I do?
 Firstly, compare the current reading on the account with what your meter is reading now (black dials only).
 If the read on the meter is lower, contact the Revenue Department to have it checked and corrected.
 If the read is the same or higher, check your property for leaks.
 You can do this by turning off all water on your property (not the tap at the meter) and see if the meter is still 'ticking over'.
 If it is, contact a plumber to investigate for leaks.